 Persimmons, sometimes called the "fruit of the gods," are prized for their bright color and sweet flavor.
 The cold weather fruit is popular in China and Japan, with China growing the vast majority of commercial crops.
-They are often dried and eaten year-round, especially during Chinese New Year.
+They are often dried and eaten year-round, especially during Lunar New Year.
 With several varieties grown, the fruit is divided into two main groups: astringent and non-astringent.
 Both types of persimmons can be eaten fresh, cooked, or dried.

 What Are Persimmons?